Building Liquidsoap

 Keep in mind that, although opam is generally aware of required minimal version for dependencies, dune is not.
 If a dependency is outdated, dune compilation will simply fail, at which point your may have to figure out if you need to update a dependency.

 Each branch of liquidsoap is compiled using github actions.
-When trying to build a specific branch, if the CI passes with it then, most likely, you are missing a dependency or it is not the latest version.
+When trying to build a specific branch, if the CI passes with it then, most likely, you are missing a dependency, or it is not the latest version.

 opam pinning